 Over 90% of all online activities begin on a search engine.
 Unfortunately, 75% of searchers don’t look beyond the first page of results.
-If you’re not using search engine optimization (SEO) as part of your web marketing strategy, you could lose clients.
+If you’re currently not using search engine optimization (SEO) as part of your web marketing strategy, you could lose clients.

 Instead, you can use SEO and website marketing to boost your law firm to the top!

-Leads from SEO are eight times more likely to convert into paying clients.
+Leads generated from SEO are eight times more likely to convert into paying clients.
 By building a website with SEO in mind, you can reach more clients.
 Then, you can convert those clients and boost your law practice.

 Get ahead of competing law firms with this guide on SEO web marketing today!